 Shortly thereafter, a minor miracle happened.
-My cousin who lives in Knoxville and works in the medical field told my parents about the new Provision Center for Proton Therapy and suggested I consider it for my treatment.
+My cousin, who works in the medical field, told my parents about proton therapy and suggested I consider it for my treatment.
 I searched the website and discovered the center was located just about a mile from my parent’s home!
-I liked the idea of a “radiation vacation” but all indications were that it wasn’t scheduled to open until January 2014 and I had been diagnosed in September 2013.
+I liked the idea of a “radiation vacation,” but all indications were that it wasn’t scheduled to open until January 2014 and I had been diagnosed in September 2013.
 I was really disappointed.
-I didn’t think I could wait that long because like most people I assumed that once you are diagnosed with cancer the next step is to get it out ASAP.
-But the University surgeon had told me in early October they wouldn’t be able to operate on me until about mid-December as they like to give the prostate time to heal from the biopsy to lessen the chance of possible infection.
-That was just another month before theProvision Center was scheduled to open, so I thought this just may work out.
+I didn’t think I could wait that long because, like most people, I assumed that once you are diagnosed with cancer the next step is to get it out ASAP.
+But the university surgeon had told me in early October they wouldn’t be able to operate on me until about mid-December, as they like to give the prostate time to heal from the biopsy to lessen the chance of possible infection.
+That was just another month before the Provision center was scheduled to open, so I thought, “This just may work out.”

-I am beginning to miss East Tennessee after being home for so long and I am looking to finding work there.
+I am beginning to miss Tennessee after being home for so long and I am looking to finding work there.
 Don’t be surprised if you see me around the water cooler one day.
 Provision is a place with such great people who really make a difference.
 I will definitely return for a visit one way or another.
-My health condition is improving each week and the “plumbing” is working pretty well so I hope to be back to normal soon.
+My health condition is improving each week and the “plumbing” is working pretty well, so I hope to be back to normal soon.
 I can honestly say that my time with Provision was a life changing experience and I think about it every day.
 When I think about the day I walked out of my last treatment and everyone was there waiting for me and applauding, I get choked up every time.
-The real applause belongs to the staff at Provision Center for Proton Therapy and the fine work they do there.
+The real applause belongs to the staff at Provision and the fine work they do there.
 I am eternally grateful.

 Mr. Patton’s story does not end here . . . read Part 2 of his inspirational story here.